ChenXie-astro/DDRM/README.md

 % python spec_fitting_mcmc_two_population.py
 ```

-It will run DDRM, create a best-fit model, and posterior distributions of dust parameters (using mcmc).
+It will run DDRM, create a best-fit model, and output posterior distributions of dust parameters (using mcmc).

 Credits